Mixed Logit Models and Network Formation: Mixed Logit (MX) Models

 where $P_{njt}$ is the probability that individual $n$ chooses alternative $j$ at time $t$.
 The vector $x_{njt}$ encodes the covariates for individual $n$ choosing alternative $j$ at discrete time $t$, and $C_{nt}$ denotes the set of alternatives that are available to individual $n$ at time $t$.

 Let $i(n,t)$ denote the choice that is made by individual $n$ at time $t$.
-Because we are examining repeated choices across time, we consider the sequence $\{i(n,1),i(n,2),\ldots, i(n,T_{n})\}$ of choices that are made by individual $n$.
+Because we are examining repeated choices across time, we consider the sequence $\{i(n,1),i(n,2),\ldots, i(n,T_{n})\}$ of choices of individual $n$.
 Given a value of $\beta_{n}$, these choices are independent.
-Therefore, we can write the conditional probability of a sequence as
+Therefore, we can write the conditional probability of a sequence of choices as

 Taking an expectation over $\beta_{n}$ yields the unconditional probability